followcrom/MixTapeHeavyWeight/README.md

 1. Clone the repository:
    `git clone https://github.com/followcrom/MixTapeHeavyWeight.git`

-2. Link to your DJ mix audio files in the sections marked on the PHP page.
+2. Link to your DJ mix audio files in the sections marked in the PHP.

-3. Add the associated metadata, such as tracklists and timings, in the marked section in the PHP page.
+3. Add the associated metadata, such as tracklists and timings, in the marked section in the PHP.

-4. Make the necessary modifications in the CSS file to achieve the desired visual appearance.
+4. Make modifications to the CSS to achieve your desired visual appearance.

-5. Edit the .js file to customize the functionality of the application to meet your requirements.
+5. Edit the .js files to customize the functionality of the application to meet your requirements.

 ![GitHub stars](https://img.shields.io/github/stars/followcrom/MixTapeHeavyWeight?style=social) ![GitHub forks](https://img.shields.io/github/forks/followcrom/MixTapeHeavyWeight?style=social)